-To enforce the requirement for password length of 12 or more characters, built-in operating system features for minimum password length can be configured that prevent users from choosing short passwords.
+To enforce the requirement for strong passwords, built-in operating system features for minimum password length can be configured that prevent users from choosing short passwords.
 To enforce password complexity (requiring passwords to be a string of pseudo-random characters), built-in operating system settings or third-party password complexity enforcement tools can be applied.

 The system must be configured to comply with password policies at least as stringent as those described in the controls above.
-Additionally, security personnel must be notified via an alert or e-mail within 24 hours of the addition of an account to a superuser group, such as a domain administrator.
+Additionally, security personnel must be notified via an alert or e-mail within 24 hours of the addition of an account to a super-user group, such as a domain administrator.
 Every 24 hours after that point, the system must alert or send e-mail about the status of administrative privileges until the unauthorized change has been corrected or authorized through a change management process.
-While the 24-hour timeframes represent the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting, with notification about new additions to superuser groups sent within two minutes.
+While the 24-hour timeframes represent the current metric to help organizations improve their state of security, in the future organizations should strive for even more rapid alerting.

 To evaluate the implementation of Control 12 on a periodic basis, an evaluation team must verify that the organization's password policy is enforced by creating a temporary, disabled, limited privilege test account on 10 different systems and then attempting to change the password on the account to a value that does not meet the organization's password policy.
 The selection of these systems must be as random as possible and include a cross-section of the organization's systems and locations.
 After completion of the test, this account must be removed.
-Furthermore, the evaluation team must add a temporary disabled test account to a superuser group (such as a domain administrator group) to verify that an alert or e-mail is generated within 24 hours.
+Furthermore, the evaluation team must add a temporary disabled test account to a super-user group (such as a domain administrator group) to verify that an alert or e-mail is generated within 24 hours.
 After this test, the account must be removed from the group and disabled.